MistyCommunity/Documentation/src/content/coding/using-local-skills/architecture.md

    * `OverwriteExisting` (boolean) - `True` or `False`.
 Indicates whether the file should overwrite a file with the same name, if one currently exists on this robot.
 9. Look at the response to confirm the request was successful.
 10. Open `SkillRunner.html` and connect to Misty using your robot’s IP address.
-11. Open up your browser’s JavaScript console for the Skiller Runner page, so you can see what’s happening.
+11. Open up your browser’s JavaScript console for the Skill Runner page, so you can see what’s happening.
 12. Click **Reload Skills** at the top of the page.
 This ensures that your robot and latest code changes are in sync.
 Observe the JavaScript console for a log message verifying the skills have been loaded.
 13. To run your skill, enter the skill’s name under “Run Skill” and click **Run**.
 Continue observing the console; as events are triggered, you’ll see debug messages in the console.